gvwilson/sensibleadventures/coriandel/coriandel.md

 don't believe anyone could stand in a draft for a year and a day without thinking of, I don't know, lunch.
 Or all the things that could go wrong.

-I certainly thought about what could go wrong as I stood on the corner beside Sehdie's father's house, waiting for her shutters to open.
+I certainly think about what could go wrong as I stand on the corner beside Sehdie's father's house, waiting for her shutters to open.
 Her aunt could go snooping in her room again and find the note.
 Her father could expect Sehdie to sit in the corner and do needlework all evening.
 Or she could simply decide not to come.
-"Yes," my note said, "Yes, yes, until my lungs are empty, yes," but what if she didn't feel the same way?
-What if, despite everything we had said to each other, I was nothing more than a friend to her?
-I had only the word of a horse---a horse!---to the contrary.
+"Yes," my note said, "Yes, yes, until my lungs are empty, yes," but what if she doesn't feel the same way?
+What if, despite everything we have said to each other, I am nothing more than a friend to her?
+I have only the word of a horse---a horse!---to the contrary.
 She might not actually want to escape.
-She might want to be a potted plant herself, carefully tended, immaculate, a beautiful decoration for some well-appointed courtyard.
+She might want to be a potted plant for the rest of her life, carefully tended, immaculate, a beautiful decoration for some well-appointed courtyard.

-*Click.* I looked up so sharply that I hurt my neck.
-The shutters swung outward.
-Faintly, barely above a whisper, she said, "Kerrem?"
+*Click.* I look up so sharply that I hurt my neck.
+The shutters swing outward.
+Faintly, barely above a whisper, she says, "Kerrem?"

 "Here."
-My mouth was dry.
+My mouth is dry.

 "I can't see you."

-Of course she couldn't.
-I had covered my little dayglass lamp.
-I unscrewed the cheap tin lid and held it up.
-"Here," I said again.
+Of course she can't.
+I have shuttered my little dayglass lamp.
+I raise the cheap tin lid and hold it up.
+"Here," I say again, heart pounding.

 "Can you catch?"
-I barely had time to put my lamp down before she dropped her bag.
-It was mercifully small.
-I had been afraid she would try to bring three trunks and a purse large enough to hold a child, like the old woman in *The Prince of Cats*.
+I barely have time to put my lamp down before she drops her bag.
+It is mercifully small.
+I was afraid she would try to bring three trunks and a purse large enough to hold a child, like the old woman in *The Prince of Cats*.

-It clinked slightly, too.
-Sensible woman, she had brought jewelry.
-We could sell that if we needed to.
+Her bag clinks slightly when I shift it.
+Sensible woman, she has brought jewelry.
+We can sell that if we need to.

-"How do I get down?" she whispered.
+"How do I get down?" she whispers.

-"The ladder," I said.
+"The ladder," I say.
 "Don't worry, I'll steady it."

 "Kerrem...
 I don't know how."

 "What do you mean, you don't know how?"

-"I mean I don't know how!" she hissed.
+"I mean I don't know how!" she hisses.
 "I've never climbed a ladder."

 "Sit on the windowsill, then turn around and put your feet on the first rung.
 After that it's just like stairs."

 "But I can't see it."
-She pulled herself up onto the windowsill and stretched one leg down like an elephant reaching for a piece of fallen fruit with its trunk.
+She pulls herself up onto the windowsill and stretches one leg down like an elephant reaching for a piece of fallen fruit with its trunk.

-"No, no, turn around first," I whispered.
+"No, no, turn around first," I whisper.
 "So you're facing the wall."

-She turned, found the rung, and climbed down one tentative step at a time.
-I didn't realize she was crying until she reached the bottom.
+She turns, finds the rung, and climbs down one tentative step at a time.
+I don't realize she's crying until she reaches the bottom.

-"Sh, sh, it's all right," I whispered into her ear.
-I had never held her before.
-She was almost as tall as I was, and her hair was like cool water between my fingers.
-It smelled faintly of sandalwood.
+"Sh, sh, it's all right," I whisper into her ear.
+I have never held her before.
+She is almost as tall as I am, and her hair is like cool water between my fingers.
+It smells faintly of sandalwood.
 "It's all right."

-"No it's not," she said.
-Suddenly she smiled.
+"No it's not," she sniffles.
 "But it will be."

-We collected my pack from the stable.
+We collect my pack from the stable.
 "Did you bring a cloak?"
-I asked Sehdie.
+I ask her.

-She shook her head.
+She shakes her head.
 "We hang them downstairs.
 The housekeeper might have seen me."

 "Ah.
 Good thinking."
-I eyed her critically.
+I eye her critically.
 "But you can't go around looking like that."

-She looked down at her black and silver dress and matching boots.
+She looks down at her black and silver dress and matching sandals.
 "What's wrong with how I look?"

-"Nothing, nothing," I said hastily.
+"Nothing, nothing," I say hastily.
 "It's just---people will notice.
-Especially this time of night." *And make assumptions,* I didn't add aloud.
+Especially this time of night." *And make assumptions,* I don't add aloud.

 "Oh.
 I'm sorry.
 It's the plainest I have."

-If there's one thing stables have plenty of, even empty ones, it's dirt.
-She stood there grimly as I rubbed handfuls onto her boots, and then onto the hem of her dress to hide the silver highlights.
-With her sleeves pulled up, and my spare vest on, and her hair back under a rag, she looked like---she looked beautiful.
-"Good enough?"
-I asked.
+If there's one thing stables have plenty of, even ones in neighborhoods like this, it's dirt.
+She stands there grimly as I rub handfuls onto the hem of her dress to hide its silver highlights.
+With her sleeves pulled up, and my spare vest on, and her hair back under a rag, she looks like---she looks beautiful.
+"Ready?"
+I ask.

-She scowled at me.
-"Not quite."
-She leaned forward and kissed me.
+"Almost."
+She leans forward and kisses me.
 "There.
 Now we can go."

 -----